Biden Would End Border Wall Construction, But Wouldn't Tear Down Trump's Additions

 Presumptive Democratic nominee Joe Biden says if elected, he would not tear down the parts of the barrier along the U.S. Southern border built during the Trump administration — but he would cease construction.

-"There will not be another foot of wall constructed on my administration, number one," he told NPR's Lulu Garcia-Navarro during an interview with journalists from the National Association of Black Journalists and National Association of Hispanic Journalists.
+"There will not be another foot of wall constructed on my administration, No. 1," he told NPR's Lulu Garcia-Navarro during an interview with journalists from the National Association of Black Journalists and National Association of Hispanic Journalists.

 In our #nabjnahj2020 interview, @JoeBiden promised that 'not another foot of wall would be constructed" on the border.
 Watch our exchange: pic.twitter.com/rM9OgsYicU— Lulu (@lourdesgnavarro) August 5, 2020